lzell/AIProxySwift/README.md

 ## No such module 'AIProxy' error
-Occassionally, Xcode fails to automatically add the AIProxy library to your target's dependency list.
+Occasionally, Xcode fails to automatically add the AIProxy library to your target's dependency list.
 If you receive the `No such module 'AIProxy'` error, first ensure that you have added the package to Xcode using the [Installation steps](https://github.com/lzell/AIProxySwift?tab=readme-ov-file#installation).
 Next, select your project in the Project Navigator (`cmd-1`), select your target, and scroll to